- We have more than 25 years of experience helping winter victims just like you resolve their personal injury claims

 The unfortunate thing about these injuries is that most of them are preventable.
 Businesses and homeowners have the obligation to keep their property reasonably safe.
 If they don’t, they are responsible to pay for the injuries their negligence caused.

 If you suffered a serious injury falling due to ice or snow, you could receive compensation for your injuries.
-At Console and Associates, we fight to help victims get the justice they deserve.
+At Console and Associates, we will act as your PA personal injury attorney and fight to help victims get the justice they deserve.

 Slip and Fall Injuries From Falling on Ice and Snow